 - Estate planning for superannuation

-How can FinPro help?
+How can Finpro help?

-We are wealth planning and financial management experts who work with people in Brisbane and across Australia to ensure that their assets are protected, and their wishes are respected.
+We provide wealth planning and financial management experts who work with people in Brisbane and across Australia to ensure that their assets are protected, and their wishes are respected.
 Transferring wealth to the next generation can be fraught if not completed correctly and if tax is not minimised wherever possible.
-We develop a strategy to manage your assets after you die and through appropriate legal instruments and structures, such as a Will.
+Through Finpro Group, develop a strategy to manage your assets after you die and through appropriate legal instruments and structures, such as a Will.
 Financial estate planning ensures peace of mind by making sure that the investments you make now are passed on to your family or beneficiaries in the most effective way.
 Developing an effective estate plan will ensure that: